zapstr/nips/music.md

 The client should try to support giving back in this order:

 1. **streaming sats** if a `sat-stream` tag is present. (allowing override amounts, and lower frequencies).
-The client SHOULD also send the first payment as a NIP-57 zap to signal to the network that the media has been played.
 2. **zap on play** regardless of the presence of the `zap-play` tag but taking it into consideration (allowing overrides)
 3. **zap like** sending a zap to the `zap` target or the publisher profile if the `zap` tag is empty or fails

 The **zap on play** and **zap like** methods use the regular NIP-57 zap mechanism.

-However **streaming sats** as zaps would create un-necessary congestion on the network.
+### Purchase music flow (TODO)

+Artists might choose to require payment for their tracks; this might be kept for a separate NIP but this NIP should consider that related use case.